tildesarecool/SteamZipper/README.md

   - I could use that saved file as a config file for a match script that selective unzips the folder(s)...?
 - A companion script that as a batch or selectively on unzips the games to a destination
 - more/better error checking and dealing with the errors
-- re-write that gnarly if condition so it looks a lot better and is easier to follow
+- re-write that gnarly if condition so it looks a lot better and is easier to follow [effectively done]
 - Some form of UI, at least as an option, would be nice.
 I'll just use the one that comes with Python.
 Or the thing I just found out about, [PwshSpectreConsole](https://spectreconsole.net/).
 - Some semblance of dealing with duplicate zips via parameter or whatever
 - an argument to select a compression level besides the default